sl2902/xetra/README.md

 <details>
 <summary>Google Cloud Platform Account</summary>

+Note - If you have already done these steps then it is not required.

-Sign up for a free account [here](https://cloud.google.com/free/), and enable billing.
+- Sign up for a free account [here](https://cloud.google.com/free/), and enable billing.
+- Create your project
+- Create a service account under IAM & Admin
+- Grant the following roles - Storage Admin + Storage Object Admin + BigQuery Admin
+- Click Add keys, and then crete new key.
+Download the JSON file

 </details>